-In 2019, single, divorced, or widowed applicants are permitted a maximum of $2,313 per month in income.
+In 2023, single, divorced, or widowed applicants are permitted a maximum of $2,742 per month in income.
 This figure is equivalent to 300% of the current Federal Benefit Rate (FBR).
-However, it may be possible for persons with income in excess of this amount to still qualify through the use of a special trust called a Qualifying Income Trust or Miller Trust.

-Applicants are also limited by their “countable”, or said another way, non-exempt assets.
-In 2019, single applicants are allowed up to $4,000 in assets.
-However, certain assets are not considered countable.
+Applicants are also limited by their countable (non-exempt) assets.
+In 2023, single applicants are allowed up to $4,000 in assets.
+However, certain assets are exempt (not counted toward the asset limit).
 Exempt assets include a home, vehicle, home furnishings, irrevocable funeral trusts, and other personal items.
-Note, in 2019, the home is exempt only if the value of the owner’s home equity is less than $585,000.
+Note, in 2023, the home is exempt only if the value of the owner’s home equity is less than $688,000.

 Income Limits: Married Applicant

 Married applicants, with both spouses applying for the IL Medicaid Waiver, will have their incomes evaluated separately.
 Meaning, each applicant is allowed up to $2,742 per month in income.